Who should buy a Cook County Vehicle License?

 - Does the County have a database or list of unincorporated addresses?
 Yes, used only by Cook County Department of Revenue.

 - Do both pre-printed and manual applications have to be completed entirely?
-No.
+Yes

 - Can we accept an ID from another person, not the owner of the vehicle?
 No.

 - Is the penalty waived for residents moving to unincorporated Cook County after July 1st?
 Yes.
 There is a 60 day grace period.